Stropping (syntax): To indicate identifiers

 There are other, more minor examples.
 For example, Web IDL uses a leading underscore _ to strop identifiers that otherwise collide with reserved words: the value of the identifier strips this leading underscore, making this stropping, rather than a naming convention.

-Other purposes

-In Haskell, surrounding a function name by backticks causes it to be parsed as an infix operator.

 Unstropping by the compiler

 In a compiler front end, unstropping originally occurred during an initial line reconstruction phase, which also eliminated whitespace.
 This was then followed by scannerless parsing (no tokenization); this was standard in the 1960s, notably for ALGOL.
 In modern use, unstropping is generally done as part of lexical analysis.
 This is clear if one distinguishes the lexer into two phases of scanner and evaluator: the scanner categorizes the stropped sequence into the correct category, and then the evaluator unstrops when calculating the value.
 For example, in a language where an initial underscore is used to strop identifiers to avoid collisions with reserved words, the sequence _if would be categorized as an identifier (not as the reserved word if) by the scanner, and then the evaluator would give this the value if, yielding (Identifier, if) as the token type and value.